• Humanizing technology.

 Collaboration with Greenville Health System & Southeastern Institute of Manufacturing and Technology.
 The main contribution of this project is the development of alternative treatment in the form of immersive technology for anxiety and pain that we hypothesize will ultimately lead to better health outcomes.

-Virtual Reality for Pain and Anxiety Management in AYA Cancer Patients
+XR for Pain and Anxiety Management in AYA Cancer Patients

 In data reviewed from our first year of clinic, over 50% of all AYA cancer patients expressed a need for counseling services.
 Anxiety and depression are more commonly experienced by young cancer survivors.
 While anti-depressants, anti-anxiolytics and pain medications certainly have a role in treating young adults with cancer, risk of side effects and potential for addiction or abuse remain.
 As a result, a variety of programs and interventions are being explored to treat the pain and anxiety associated with cancer treatments.
 One such “alternative” treatment for pain and anxiety involves the use of virtual reality (VR).
 We plan to achieve this goal by RELIEVE (viRtual rEaLity IntErVEntion), a virtual reality cancer care management intervention scheme.